-In addition to his research, Jordan holds a stipendiary lectureship in law and teaches, or has taught, Contract, Tort, Land, and Trusts on the undergraduate law course at Oxford, as well as Commercial Remedies and Restitution of Unjust Enrichment on the BCL/MJur masters courses.
-He has published widely across all areas of private law and is also finalising (with a colleague) a book on the law of tracing to be published by Federation Press.
+In addition to his research, Jordan holds a stipendiary lectureship in law at St Hilda's College, and will be taking up a position as a Supernumerary Teaching Fellow in Law at St John's College in October 2021.
+He teaches, or has taught, Contract, Tort, Land, and Trusts on the undergraduate law course at Oxford, as well as Commercial Remedies and Restitution of Unjust Enrichment on the BCL/MJur masters courses.
+Jordan has also published widely across all areas of private law and (with a colleague) a book on the law of tracing to be published by Federation Press later this year.

 Jordan graduated with a combined Bachelor of Commerce and Law with First Class Honours in Law from the University of Queensland in 2016.
 He also received the University Medal in Law.
 Prior to coming to Oxford, Jordan was a solicitor specialising in Dispute Resolution with King & Wood Mallesons, after a year as an Associate to the Honourable Justice James Edelman of the High Court of Australia.

 Jordan is committed to increasing Indigenous representation in the law, being a role model for other Indigenous Australians, and positively influencing the perspectives of non-Indigenous Australians.